Winnykinyumu/Predicting-Customer-Churn-at-SyriaTel-A-Strategic-Analysis-to-Improve-Retention/README.md

 - Decision Tree Second Model: Shows slight improvement over the baseline decision tree, but still lags behind the logistic models in predictive power.

+**Final Model**

+The second logistic regression model emerged as the best-performing model across multiple evaluation metrics.
+It achieved the highest validation score, indicating robust overall performance.
+On the ROC curve, it demonstrated effective optimization for churn prediction, with the highest True Positive Rate (TPR) and lowest False Positive Rate (FPR).
+The confusion matrix highlighted its strength in correctly predicting churn with the highest number of true positives, although it also showed a tendency to overpredict with increased false positives.
+Additionally, the classification report emphasized its superior recall, reflecting the model's strong ability to identify churn cases accurately.

+Based on the analysis of the models, the second logistic regression model is the best choice for predicting customer churn at Syria Tel.
+While it has a slightly higher False Positive rate, its superior recall score indicates that it is more effective at identifying churners, which is the primary goal for this business problem.
+By capturing more churners (True Positives), the model offers a better chance to retain high-risk customers, which is more cost-effective than failing to identify churners and losing them to competitors.

+Although the higher False Positive rate poses a risk of misclassifying non-churn customers as churners, the financial cost of reaching out to false positives is generally lower than the cost of not addressing actual churners.
+This trade-off makes this model more suitable for improving customer retention, which is crucial for SyriaTel’s profitability and long-term growth.
+This final model achieves the stated objective by optimizing the most critical features influencing churn prediction​,such as account details, usage metrics, customer service interactions, and geographic information.
+Given its potential, it should be prioritized for further tuning to optimize its accuracy and enhance customer retention strategies.

 ## Conclusion
 - The highly affected region for churn is 408, which has the leading churn rate